-The virtual hardware is different than the physical hardware.
-Virtual hardware executes the cnMaestro application; physical hardware executes the VMware virtualization infrastructure in addition to the cnMaestro application (and possibly other independent applications).
+Virtual hardware is different than physical hardware.
+Virtual hardware executes the cnMaestro application, and physical hardware executes the VMware virtualization infrastructure and the cnMaestro application (and other independent applications).

-- For best performance, servers with recent generation Intel Core i7 or Xeon CPUs are recommended.
-Older quad-core CPUs may not scale sufficiently.
-A Geek bench Multi-Core score of 4,500 should be sufficient for 100 devices, 8,000 for 4,000 devices, and 13,400 for 10,000 devices. - If RADIUS Proxy through cnMaestro feature is enabled, then system resources especially vCPUs and RAM should be increased to 2 times of Hardware Requirements as specified in the below mentioned table. - If NBI APIs and multiple Performance reports are enabled, then the System resources especially vCPUs and RAM should be increased to 1.5 times of Hardware Requirements as specified in the below mentioned table. - Cambium Networks recommends using an SSD drive to improve performance.
+- Cambium Networks recommends using a recent Intel Core i7 or Xeon CPU with the following Geekbench Multi-Core score: - 4,500 for 100 devices - 8,000 for 4,000 devices - 13,400 for 10,000 devices. - If RADIUS Proxy is enabled, system resources like vCPUs and RAM must double the requirements in Table 5. - If a user enables NBI APIs and generates multiple performance reports, system resources like vCPUs and RAM must increase by 1.5 times the requirements in Table 5. - Cambium Networks recommends using a SSD drive to improve performance.